Beautiful Khadi village

 April 1, 2020

-Thanks and love to Masayo Esaki for arranging this trip to Khadi, and to Ushma and Monika of Kolkata for finishing our Khadi up to the block print, and to everyone in Khadi village.
+Thanks and love to Masayo Esaki for arranging this trip to Khadi, to Ushma and Monika of Kolkata for finishing our Khadi up to the block print, and to everyone in Khadi village.